 Lastly, it’s time to send your messages.
 You’ve thought about who your messages are going to and what they say, you’ve worked through getting them out there, and now it’s time to press ‘send.’

 Enrollment isn’t stopping just because you’re not in the office — but you’re not alone in all this.
 Schools around the world are deciding how to adapt and overcome this crisis.
 Thankfully, you have peers who can help you brainstorm and innovate.
-And you can always be growing and increasing your enrollment management maturity.
 There are great tools you can use to help make messaging and automation easier not only in times of crisis but anytime.
 For now, take a second, make a plan, keep up the good work, and keep innovating.

 Access the full recording of Kate’s speed session on Crisis Communication Plans to learn more.